Cooling Off A Hot Attic

 What the reflective barriers do is halt the heat from the roof area from radiating down to the other interior areas and contents of the attic.
 The heat stops at the upper reaches of the roof framing.
 The barriers shield the area below that would normally themselves become heat sources (ceiling joists, cross braces, equipment, boxes with Christmas decorations and ducting etc.) that would then conduct heat to the air and make the attic hot.

-These solutions work.
-Once the barriers are installed, you will have done about all you can to reduce temperatures in your attic.
+As discussed above, these solutions work.
+Radiant barriers will immediately reduce temperatures in your attic.
 The improvements will be significant, perhaps 20-25% lower than temperatures prior, but as mentioned earlier the temperature in your attic using these methods will never be lower than the outside air temperature.
 If the outside temperature is 110 degrees in the shade, your attic will always be hotter than that.

 A conditioned-space attic…the ultimate solution